 While it might be difficult, sometimes it’s essential to branch out with new content relevant content, as this will increase the novelty of your website through search engines.
 At the same time, it will make your website stand out from the rest of the competition and the everyday clutter.

 Google does not just work on keywords anymore: it relies heavily on quality and reliable content.
 The better and more engaging the content on a website, the higher it is going to rank.
 This means:

 - Unique and original content

 - Relatable to the website and the topic, or topics, at hand

-- Cleanly written and proper.
+- Cleanly written and adequate.
 Get a professional to write it.
-Grammar is key for rankings and also engaging users.
+Grammar is vital for rankings and also engaging users.

 Getting those conversions back:

-Having quality content will bring in your users, but its from there that you have to make them take the next step and get them converting on your website.
-Whether that’s a sale, a registration, a subscription or so forth, it is down to you and your business plan to decipher it.
+Having quality content will bring in your users, but it is from there that you have to make them take the next step and get them to convert to your website.
+Whether that’s a sale, a registration, a subscription, or so forth, it is down to you and your business plan to decipher it.